ipunkt/subscriptions/README.md

 Add to your composer.json following lines

 	"require": {
-		"ipunkt/subscriptions": "~0.1"
+		"ipunkt/subscriptions": "^1.0"
 	}

-Run `php artisan config:publish ipunkt/subscriptions`
+Run `php artisan vendor:publish ipunkt/subscriptions`

-Then edit `plans.php` in `app/config/packages/ipunkt/subscriptions` to your needs.
+Then edit `plans.php` in `config/plans.php` to your needs.
 All known plans are still in there.

-Add `'Ipunkt\Subscriptions\SubscriptionsServiceProvider',` to `providers` in `app/config/app.php`.

-Add `'Subscription' => 'Ipunkt\Subscriptions\SubscriptionsFacade',` to `aliases` in `app/config/app.php`.
+You can use the `Subscription` facade.

-Run `php artisan migrate --package=ipunkt/subscriptions` to migrate the necessary database tables.
+Run `php artisan migrate` to migrate the necessary database tables.

 ## Configuration